 Well the easiest question is the last one.
 What did we hate doing – visiting my grandparents but even more so, my stepmother Peggy.
 If you wanted to see Grandpa Ron [Dad] you had to see Peggy.
 So we used to go over and visit him when we knew she was going to be gone like Sunday morning or Wednesday evening when she was at church.

 What did my family do as a whole?
 Mostly we traveled.
 I don’t remember my father going on any trips with us.
 It was usually just Mom and us five kids.
 However, Dad did go with us for family reunions on his side of the family.
 Where we traveled depended on what Mom set up.
-There was a trip to Prince Edward Island and Nova Scotia, which was with Mom, John cellar and me.
+There was a trip to Prince Edward Island and Nova Scotia, which was with Mom, John, Cilla and me.
 This was memorable because it was the first time we dealt with the Canadian metrics system.
-Instead of buying a quart or half gallon of milk, we bought a bag that was so many centimeters.
-The speed limit was 80 kilometers an hour instead of 50 miles an hour.
+Instead of buying a quart or half gallon of milk, we bought a bag of milk that was so many centiliters.
+The speed limit was 80 kilometers an hour instead of 50mph.
 My mom lost her balance a lot and ended up rolling in the red clay of P.E.I more than once.

 Another memorable trip was up in Baxter State Park with all five of us kids and my mom had my dad’s pickup truck.
 She was driving on the dirt gravel roads and a car passed us in a hurry going in the opposite direction.
 The wind from the other car passing by blew a map off our dashboard into Mom’s line of sight.
 Mom proceeded to grab the map out of her vision, crossing over the ditch on the right hand side of the road.
 Fortunately, the truck was caught by a huge spruce tree.
 My mom had us all get out on the driver side because if we had opened the door to the passenger side, we would have fallen down a very steep cliff.
 That was scarier than seeing the black bears that ripped a man’s station wagon apart.